-This model can be extended in various ways to take into account a richer set of empirically observed properties Bouchaud et al. (2008).
-Correlation of the order flow with recent price behavior can be modeled by introducing state-dependent intensities of order arrivals.
-The heterogeneity of order sizes, which appears to be an important ingredient, can be incorporated via a distribution of order sizes.
-Both of these features conserve the Markovian nature of the process.
-A more realistic distribution of inter-event times may also be introduced by modelling the event arrivals via renewal processes.
-It remains to be seen whether the analytical tractability of the model can be preserved when such ingredients are introduced.
-We look forward to exploring such extensions in a future work.
+This model can be extended in various ways to take into account a richer set of empirically observed properties (Bouchaud et al. 2008).
+Correlation of the order flow with recent price behavior can be modeled by introducing statedependent intensities of order arrivals.
+The heterogeneity of order sizes, which appears to be an important ingredient in actual order book dynamics, can be incorporated by making order sizes independent and identically distributed random variables.
+Both of these features would conserve the Markovian nature of the process.
+A more realistic distribution of interevent times may also be introduced by modelling the event arrivals via renewal processes.
+It remains to be seen whether the analytical tractability of the model can be preserved when such generalities are introduced.
+We look forward to exploring some of these extensions in future work.